-Applicants for admission to the graduate program in sport management must have a 3.0 cumulative undergraduate GPA for four years or a 3.20 GPA for the last two years.
-Any student failing to meet the minimum requirement may be admitted as a probationary student with a cumulative GPA of 2.75–2.99.
-Probationary students must petition for full admission after completing nine graduate hours that include KIN 511 or KIN 512 with a minimum of a 3.0 GPA.
-Each applicant to the graduate program will submit a biographical statement which includes a statement of future goals and addresses any prior academic, nonacademic, and employment experiences.
+Applicants for admission to the graduate program in sport management must have a 3.0 overall for four years or a 3.20 GPA for the last two years.
+Any student failing to meet the minimum requirement may be admitted on probation with a four-year GPA of 2.75–2.99; and all others will be denied admission.

-Capstone—All students must complete an internship and synthesis paper of the internship experience as a requirement for graduation.
+Capstone Options—All students must complete one of the following options as a requirement for graduation: